-Noise Pop is proud to present the fifth annual 20th Street Block Party to Benefit Mission Language and Vocational School.
+Noise Pop is proud to present the sixth annual 20th Street Block Party to Benefit Mission Language and Vocational School.

 The 20th Street corridor will be transformed into a free party to showcase and celebrate a diverse neighborhood that blends modern ideas with community traditions to create a new San Francisco experience.
 This free, delicious summer feast and dance party will feature some of the City’s best restaurants, local businesses and artisans as well as a variety of indie bands.